Sibylle Knauss

-Sibylle Knauss (born July 5, 1944 Unna, Germany) is a German writer and academic.
+Sibylle Knauss (born 5 July 1944 in Unna, Germany) is a German writer and academic.

 Biography

 Knauss studied German, English and Theology in Munich and Heidelberg.
 Starting in 1970, she worked in a grammar school.
 Since 1981, Knauss has been working as a freelance writer.
 For over 20 years she lived and worked in St. Ingbert.
 Knauss is a professor at the Film Academy Baden-Württemberg (Ludwigsburg) in the field of "screenplay."
 She is a member of the PEN Center in Germany.
 Knauss lives in Remseck near Stuttgart.

 Awards and honors

 Knauss' first work Oh Elise or love is a solitary business was awarded the 1982 prize of the New Literary Society in Hamburg.
 Her bestseller Evas Cousine was listed in the New York Times "Books of the Year" in 2002.

 In July 2006, Knauss was awarded the "Saarland Art Prize (Literature)."
 The jury stated: "The clear composition of her novels is especially worth mentioning.
 Her great themes have been thoroughly researched; Sibylle Knauss must be attested to an excellent literary treatment of her subjects.
 For her novels, she chooses mainly historical figures of women whose ways of life she describes in a particular way.
 Sibylle Knauss' language is free of ideological ballast, her novels read with pleasure."

 Saarland Minister of Culture, Jürgen Schreier, described Knauss as "an outstanding literary ambassador of our country."

 Knauss was listed in the list of 50 major Saarlanders by the Landesarbeitsgemeinschaft Kommunale Frauenbeauftrag [Google translation: National Workers' Union Communal Women's Commission] in Saarland.